SerendpityZOEY/Fixr-RelevantCodeSearch/README.md

 # Solr Relevant Commit Search

-This application uses ReactJS to connect with Solr to search data.
-Applied Material UI and Materializecss for front-end.
+This application helps user to find relevant commit that fix a specific bug in Android development by refining search parameters.

 ## First Time Setup
 If you already have npm and node installed, you can skip this step.